🏒 Industry Playbooks

 Feedback Collection

-Post-Exam Survey
+Post-Visit Survey

-"How was your eye examination experience today?"
+"How was your overall visit to our store today?"

-"How would you rate Dr. [Name]'s communication?"
+"How would you rate the helpfulness of our staff?"

 Post-Purchase Survey